ferlu/ferlu/README.md

 ## 👋  Hola!
-I'm Fernanda Luna, and I'm currently working as a Software Engineer at Wizeline👩🏻‍💻
+I'm Fernanda Luna, and I'm a Frontend Developer from MX :)

 #### 🌸  About me
 - My repos are personal projects.
 They may (or may not) be a lil' ugly, but I'm just trying to have some fun coding.
 If I make a living out of them that'd be great, but if I don't, that's cool too.